 BioGaia contributes to a better environment by

-- measures the climate impact of the company and its products, take part in Carbon Disclosure Project reporting and compensates for its carbon dioxide emissions (read about agroforestry projects below)
+- measuring the climate impact of the company and its products, take part in Carbon Disclosure Project reporting and compensates for its carbon dioxide emissions (read about agroforestry projects below)

-- strives for eco-friendly packaging (seen over the entire life cycle)
+- striving for eco-friendly packaging (seen over the entire life cycle)